Using protein chemistry to solve biochemical mysteries in the environment

 This tool will allow you to examine functional and taxonomic expression between metaproteomic samples while taking into account homologous peptides and proteins that are inherent to meta-omic analyses.

 "Fear the awesome power of metaproteo-oceanographiomics(TM pending)"

-Brook Nunn recently joined the lab group of Michael MacCoss in the Department of Genome Sciences where she is a Research Assistant Professor.
-Historically, we have focused our efforts on proteomic profiling.
+Brook Nunn joined the lab group of Michael MacCoss in the Department of Genome Sciences where she is a Research Assistant Professor in 2015.
+Historically, the Nunn lab has focused our efforts on proteomic profiling.
 Proteomic profiling allows the investigator to catalog all the proteins expressed at the time of harvest in an unbiased manner and is a very thorough hypothesis-generating method.
 This method allows us to figure out how the organism is adapting to a unique environment by globally assaying the organism's response or to find out which protein functional groups are common in preserved organic matter.
-Since joining the MacCoss lab group, the focus of this lab will expand to include more targeted and quantitative methods.
-It is an exciting time to be in the proteomic field!
+Since joining the MacCoss lab group, the focus of the lab has shifted.
+We now include more targeted and quantitative methods.
+It is an exciting time to be in the proteomics field!

 This lab is a division of the MacCoss lab of Biological Mass Spectrometry at the University of Washington Department of Genome Sciences.
 It is currently funded independently by Dr. Brook Nunn through the generous grants provided by the National Science Foundation.

 University of Washington

 Seattle, WA USA